Yashe2024/Microsoft-Power-BI/Starbucks Data Dashboard/README.md

 I've successfully completed over **80 Power BI projects**, all showcased in my [Novypro portfolio](https://www.novypro.com/manage_my_profile/yash-4).
 You're all invited to visit my portfolio and explore these amazing projects!

-**Additionally, I'm currently seeking internship or entry-level opportunities.
-If you have any opportunities available or need a freelance Power BI project completed, please connect with me on LinkedIn.**

 Looking forward to connecting with you all!